 Register for Water Quality Permitting Portal (WQWebPortal) - in 3 easy steps

 Click “sign up” below.
-Complete the 6 part sign up sequence to create a unique User ID & Password.
+Complete the sign up sequence to create a unique User ID & Password.
 Enter your information including your name and email address.
 You will receive an email confirmation.
 Click on the link in the email.

 Login to SecureAccess Washington.
 Under “Add a New Service” select Department of Ecology, then select Water Quality Permitting Portal (WQWebPortal).
-Click on the Discharge Monitoring Report (DMR) link on the portal home page.
+Click on the Discharge Monitoring Report (DMR) link on the portal home page to submit data.

 A: Ecology encourages permittees to use WQWebDMR.
 Currently the Construction Stormwater general permit and the Industrial Stormwater general permit require permittees to submit DMRs electronically with some limited exceptions.
 As Ecology reissues both general and individual permits it is including permit conditions requiring the use of WebDMR.
 To obtain an exception under the stormwater permits, the permittee must apply for a waiver.
 If you have questions on construction and industrial stormwater permit WebDMR waivers please refer to the contact information below.

 A: WQWebDMR meets EPA’s security standards (CROMERR) and also complies with Secure Access Washington, thus it is a secure system.